OlympusDAO/cooler-alerts/README.md

 ## Using the bot

 The Cooler Alerts bot has been designed so that users of the Olympus Protocol can easily setup reminders to manage their Cooler Loans before expiration.
-Alerts can be configured to be sent either by webhook or by email.
+Alerts can be configured to be sent either by discord webhook or by email.

 Since Cooler Loans are not time sensible because of their fix-term nature, the state monitoring cadence is set to 12h.